gdpbalt/clear-solutions-test/README.md

 - Lombok

 ### For launch project
-1. Computer must have working Maven and Java JDK.
+1. Computer must have working Git, Maven and Java JDK.
 See versions above.

+2. Clone this project to you computer

+   > git clone git@github.com:gdpbalt/clear-solutions-test.git

-2. Run next command in terminal from project directory:
+3. Run next command in terminal from project directory:

    > mvn clean package

-3. Run next command in terminal from the project directory:
+4. Run next command in terminal from the project directory:

    > java -jar target/clear-solutions-test-0.0.1-SNAPSHOT.jar

-4. Open your browser on http://localhost:8080/users/by-birthday
+5. Open your browser on http://localhost:8080/users/by-birthday